 Faculty interested in using electronic reserves should request the materials through the web form and link to the content through their Blackboard page.
 For helping linking content to Blackboard courses, please contact firstname.lastname@example.org.

 E-reserves and Copyright:

-- Sharing a URL that goes to a file carries less burden than saving a copy of a document on Blackboard so that students can download it from our campus system.
+- Sharing a URL that goes to a document subscribed to by the library carries less burden than saving a copy of a document on Blackboard so that students can download it from our campus system.

 - Our understanding is that digitizing an entire work from the audio/visual realm (image, CD, DVD) for hosting online in Blackboard does not qualify as fair use under copyright.
 However, some copies of works can be digitized for educational use under specific circumstances if the equipment to view that copy is not readily available.
 The most clear example is a VHS tape:

 - You are allowed to digitize a VHS tape that is already in the library’s collection if: (a) no DVD or digital copy of the film is for sale in the world for a reasonable cost; AND (b) the copy will be used in Blackboard (behind a password) for a specific course; AND (c) the digital file resides on a server under the library’s control.